doverunner/multi-drm-flutter-sample/README.md

-# PallyCon Multi-DRM sample for Flutter Better Player
+# DoveRunner Multi-DRM sample for Flutter Better Player

-This sample code shows how to integrate PallyCon Multi-DRM with [Better Player](https://github.com/jhomlala/betterplayer) project.
+This sample code shows how to integrate DoveRunner Multi-DRM with [Better Player](https://github.com/jhomlala/betterplayer) project.
 It supports streaming playback of DRM-protected contents as below.

  - Android: MPEG-DASH content protected by Widevine DRM
  - iOS: HLS content protected by FairPlay Streaming DRM